 As individuals we may face many unanswered questions: who we look like, why did we inherit certain characteristics, whether our ancestors were famous or notorious or involved in major historical events.
 Or we may want to reconnect with part of a family we never knew.

-We may have (or are planning to have) children, and we'd like them to know about their heritage.
-Or, our own parents may have lost touch with their families and in their old age, they might want to reconnect - and we can help.
+We may have children, or nieces and nephews, and we’d like them to know about their heritage.
+Or, our own parents may have lost touch with their families and in their old age, they might want to reconnect – and we can help.

 It’s often called something else – heritage travel, heritage trips, DNA tourism, genealogy tourism or ancestry tourism.
 Bottom line, it means visiting a place that means something to your family history.
 A by-product is finding out even more about your family roots and past.